-- A. Report to the Title IX Officer any and all complaints of sexual misconduct, harassment, or discrimination regardless of whether a student or employee or third party files a formal complaint: - Almarie Jones, Executive Director, Diversity and Equity, Affirmative Action/Title IX Officer, 1400 Tanyard Road, Sewell, NJ 08080; (856) 415-2154, ajones@rcgc.edu
+- A. Report to the Title IX Officer any and all complaints of sexual misconduct, harassment, or discrimination regardless of whether a student or employee or third party files a formal complaint: - On the Gloucester County Campus, Almarie Jones, Special Assistant to the President Diversity & Equity/Title IX Compliance, 1400 Tanyard Road, Sewell, NJ 08080; (856) 415-2154, ajones@rcgc.edu - On the Cumberland County Campus, contact the designee in the Administrative Offices located in the Administration Building.
 Responsibilities are monitoring and oversight of overall implementation of Title IX compliance at the College.
-The Title IX Officer should be contacted for all complaints against faculty, staff, and visitors including those complaints filed by students.

-- A student or employee may choose to report to the College before they have made a decision about whether or not to report to law enforcement.
-An individual has the right to file a criminal complaint and a Title IX complaint simultaneously. - Once a report has been received, the College will provide written notification to students and employees about existing counseling, health, mental health, student advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services that are available at the College and in the surrounding communities.
-For a list of these services please visit:
+The Title IX Officer, should be contacted for all complaints against faculty, staff, and visitors including those complaints filed by students. - A student or employee may choose to report to the College before they have made a decision about whether or not to report to law enforcement.
+An individual has the right to file a criminal complaint and a Title IX complaint simultaneously. - Once a report has been received, the College will provide the following written notification to students and employees about current counseling, health, mental health, student advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services that are available at the College and in the surrounding communities: